 NEW!
-Next to our drop-in-sessions in our Sewing Café, we are now also hosting drop-in sessions for different textile techniques!
+Next to our lessons in our Sewing Café, we are now also hosting lessons for different textile techniques!
 What does this mean?
 This means you can follow these sessions to come with all your questions regarding your textile projects or you can just join to practice these arts together.
 It is possible to follow different sessions, like weaving, natural dyeing, knitting, crocheting, quilting and embroidery.
 It depends on the teacher which techniques you can follow.
 In the schedule you can see what teacher is coming and what type of lessons you can join.
 Beginners are also welcome.
 So if you never knitted or embroidered before, your teacher can also help you to make your first stitches!

 Type of lessons that we are offering right now:

 – Knitting and crochet lessons by Mihaela Markovic.
 Follow these lessons to ask all of your knitting and crocheting questions!
+(Sunday afternoon)

 – Weaving lessons by Rosa Smits.
 Weaver Rosa helps you with all your weaving projects (or just join to practice this art together).
+(Monday evening)

 – Spinning and knitting lessons by Samm Lewis.
 Samm is also a knitter and spinning is also one of her specialties.
+(Monday evening)

 – Embroidery lessons by Ermelinda Jaku.
 Maybe you met Ermelinda in our Beginner Embroidery Workshop?
 Now you can return to her class to get her help with your own art work!
+(Saturdays)

 – Quilting Lessons by Lucinda Walker.
 Pop by and ask all your quilting questions to this pro quilter.
+(Saturdays)

 You can choose yourself how long you’ll attend the lesson (booking is by one or two hours, depending on the class).
-It costs approximately 10 euro per hour.
+It costs around 10 euro per hour.
 Materials are not included, so you have to bring it yourself.
 We have two bins with yarns and leftover fabric for free use.
 Some materials are also for sale in our store.
 If you don’t know what to bring, send us an e-mail to firstname.lastname@example.org for advise.

 1 credit (2 hours): 20,95 euro